P versus NP for dummies

 --------

 The point is that long multiplication is an algorithm which is equally useful for multiplying any pair of integers.
 The only difference is the number of steps the algorithm takes.
 In general, the number of steps scales with the number of digits.
 If the first integer has m digits and the second integer has n digits, the number of individual multiplication steps required is of order O(mn).
-This is the time complexity of the algorithm (assuming that each step takes the same amount of time to complete).
+Because we assume that each step takes the same amount of time to complete, this is the time complexity of the algorithm.

 Often, multiple algorithms may be applicable to the same problem or set of problems.
 Selecting the best algorithm for a situation can be difficult, especially if you're smart enough that devising an entirely new, more efficient algorithm might be an option.